aori0102/Arkanoid/src/main/resources/Voltraxis.md

 Destroying both cores forces Voltraxis into the Lockdown state for **10s**.
 This also disrupt its way to Super Nova.
-Power Cores can only be deployed after each Groggy phase.
+Power Cores are deployed when groggy surpasses **50%**